- In-Store Events

 TJ Collectibles is a full service collectible retailer and gaming store specializing in comic books, trade paperbacks and various trading-card games & collectible-card games, specifically Magic: the Gathering and Pokemon.
-We have been in business for over 16 years providing a welcome place to play and excellent service.
-We are also host the largest and best run gaming events in New England for both Magic: the Gathering and Pokemon!
+We have been in business for over 20 years providing a welcome place to play and excellent service.
+We are also host to the largest and best run gaming events in New England for both Magic: the Gathering and Pokemon!

 We offer a full in-store comic book subscription program, with various discount options available.
 We provide the comic customer with the best service available anywhere.
 Our manager Dave Reid has an incredible love and knowledge of comics since he is not only our Store manager but also an avid collector.
 In addition, we also bag and board your comic books for free!